 Essentially, a life insurance policy is an agreement between a person and an insurance provider.
 In accordance with this agreement, in the event of the insured person’s passing, the insurance provider is required to pay a specific predetermined amount of money.
 The nominee of the aforementioned person receives this amount.
-In addition, the person must regularly pay the insurer a particular amount of money, known as premiums, in exchange for this life insurance coverage.
+In addition, the person must regularly pay the insurer a particular amount of money, known as premiums, in exchange for this life insurance coverage and Insurance Benefits Breakdown.

 - Term life insurance

 A term life insurance policy is what its name suggests: coverage for a predetermined period of time, usually 10 to 30 years.
 Because there is no cash value to the policy, unlike whole life insurance, it is also referred to as “pure life insurance.”

 Whole life insurance, the most basic kind of permanent life insurance, provides coverage for your entire life.
 Similar to other permanent policies, it includes a component of monetary value: Since a portion of your premium money is placed in a cash value account, where it grows over time tax-deferred, you don’t pay taxes on the gains.